The application for YArch 2021 will open in January 2021. Submit this form to be notified when additional details about

-YArch is an intensive, non-credit summer architecture program that is held once a year during the month of July, and is for current undergraduate students, recent graduates, and working professionals who have an interest in architecture and design.
+YArch (pronounced "why-arc") is a summer architecture program for current undergraduate students, recent graduates, and adults who have an interest in architecture and design.
+It is an intensive, non-credit program spanning many facets of architecture study.

-For those who are considering a career in architecture, YArch is a way to test the waters before jumping in to graduate study.
+For those considering a career in architecture, YArch is a way to test the waters before jumping in to graduate study.
 For those who simply wish to explore a lifelong interest, YArch's challenging curriculum equips participants with new ways of thinking, seeing, and making.